Kenan Evren: President of Turkey

 After the coup, Kenan Evren was elected as President of Turkey on 7 November 1982 with the 91.37% approval of the new constitution that was submitted to a controversial referendum, replacing the older constitution which, according to him, had liberties too "luxurious" for Turkey.

 Kenan Evren, after leading the 1980 military coup in Turkey, used a combination of brutal repression, ideological indoctrination, and legal restructuring to instill obedience in the population.
-He oversaw mass arrests of over 600,000 people, widespread torture, and dozens of executions, creating a climate of fear.
-Political parties, unions, and dissenting voices were silenced, while media and education were tightly controlled to promote the military’s nationalist and conservative ideology, particularly the "Turkish-Islamic Synthesis" which blended Sunni Islam with Turkish nationalism to foster obedience.
+He oversaw mass arrests of over 600,000 people, widespread torture, and dozens of executions, and mass firings, which created a climate of fear.
+Political parties, unions, and dissenting voices were silenced, while media and education were tightly controlled to promote the military's nationalist and conservative ideology, particularly the "Turkish-Islamic Synthesis" which blended Sunni Islam with Turkish nationalism to foster obedience.
 A new 1982 constitution centralized power in the presidency (which Evren assumed), gave the military a lasting role in governance, and enforced loyalty to the state as a legal and educational principle.
 Through this system of fear, ideological control, and institutional redesign, Evren aimed to create a disciplined and obedient citizenry loyal to the military-led order.

 In Summary, Evren suspended many forms of civil liberties and human rights on the grounds that it was necessary to establish stability.
 He professed great admiration for the founder of the Republic of Turkey, Mustafa Kemal Atatürk.

 Kenan Evren despite being a staunch defender of Kemalism used a religious rhetoric in his speeches to make his remarks more relatable.

 Evren took strong measures to ensure that the division between the political left and right would not turn into violence again; the new constitution limited the rights and depoliticized the youth.

 Kenan Evren's junta regime stressed the importance of family planning and passed more liberal laws on abortion.

 According to a report on the Susurluk scandal of 1996, prepared by Prime Ministry Inspection Board Deputy Chairman Kutlu Savaş, quoted by the Human Rights Foundation of Turkey, "Fascists had been released from prison in return for 'finishing some jobs' under Evren's rule after 12 September 1980".

 Concerning Kurds, he denied their existence and claimed the word Kurd comes from the noise that is heard when walking in the snow.
 Referring to Kurds he used the term Mountain Turk.

 Evren was also the last Turkish president to have been born in the Ottoman Empire.